 when logos live within an external environment that mandates a container (such as external marketplaces, mobile app icons, and so on)

-Contained logomarks are available in three colors:
+Contained logomarks are available in blue, neutral, and white.

 Contained logomarks are intentionally available in a square format with no corner radius so that they can be adapted to any environment’s requirements.
 The size of the contained logomark is flexible but it's critical that the mark and the container are scaled proportionally to one another.